santekotturi/places-demo/README.md

 3. Search nearby based on geolocation

 ## Not Working:
-1. Turning list of returned Nearby Places to markers on the map (currently just logs them to console)
+1. Turning list of returned Nearby Places to markers on the map

 ## To use: